pnvnd/pnvnd.github.io/_posts/2021-11-01-newrelic-heroku.md

 ![Heroku Screenshot 5](/img/newrelic_heroku/nr1_heroku_05.png)

 ## New Relic Synthetics Setup
 Heroku apps on the free tier shuts down the app after 30 minutes of inactivity.
 When someone accesses the Heroku app after inactivity, it will `cold start` and may take a minute to load.
 Having a simple synthetics ping test every 15 minutes will keep the Heroku app up to avoid "cold starts".

-Personal Heroku accounts have 550 free dyno hours each month between 5 apps.
-If you verify your account with a payment method, you get an additional 450 hours free per month.
-That is, 1000 dyno hours over 100 apps.
-Using synthetic ping tests can keep 2 Heroku apps running without them ever going to sleep!

 1. Go to New Relic One > Synthetics
 1. Add monitor by giving it a name